rowanbk/sbFormatter/README.md

 #Options
--c : use Caleb formatting instead of Cyrus formatting -f N : alternate format where the guide shows the 15 cards that should be removed instead of ins and outs.
+-c : use Caleb formatting instead of Cyrus formatting -s : add spaces where the page should be folded
+-f N : alternate format where the guide shows the 15 cards that should be removed instead of ins and outs.
 N is the number of columns to print with
 	eg. python sbFormatter.py -f 3 CyrusGuide.txt
 	output: